misasa/vs2020/README.md

 # python package -- vs2020

-Provide `vs2020-sentinel` that control the program `VisualStage 2020`.
+Provide `vs2020-sentinel` that controls the program `VisualStage 2020`.
-These commands enable users to develop a program by talking to `VisualStage 2020`.
+This command enables users to develop a program by talking to `VisualStage 2020`.

 The command `vs2020-sentinel` is for control `VisualStage 2020` via network.